Norfolk Terrier Breed Summary

 |Males and Females 23cm - 25cm

 |Males and Females 5kg - 5.5kg

 |Coats are Straight, Hard, Wiry and Close Lying

 |Black & Tan, Grizzle, Red, Red Grizzle, Red Wheaten, Wheaten

 |Heart murmurs, Bladder Stones, Cataracts, Cleft Palate, Congenital Heart Problems, Corneal Ulcers, Crytorchidism/Monorchidism, Cushing's Disease, Epilepsy, Other heart issues, Hip Problems, Liver Shunts, Lumps & Bumps (benign), Lumps & Bumps (malignant), Luxating Patella, Demodex mange, Pancreatitis (Acute), Pancreatitis (Chronic), Retained Milk Teeth - which need to be surgically removed, Skin issues, Sudden Death of Unknown Origin, Luxating patellas

-Norfolk Terriers are very highly prized doggies, mainly for their ratting skills but also for keeping down the levels of other vermin as well!
-Although there are no early records of the breed, it's thought that they have portably been around for a fairly long time.
-They were first exhibited outside of their home county in a dog show in 1932, although then known as 'Drop-eared Norwich Terriers'.
-However, long before the dog show, smaller terriers, including ancestors of the Norfolk Terrier were popular choices with farmers.
-In the 19th century they were bought by a group of students studying at Cambridge University to keep the vermin under control in the colleges, and were referred to as 'Trumpington Terriers', after the name of the street the students lived on!
+Norfolk Terriers are very highly prized, mainly for their ratting skills but also for keeping down the levels of other vermin!
+Although there are no early records of the breed, it's thought that they have probably been around for a fairly long time.
+They were first exhibited outside of their home county in a dog show in 1932, although they were then known as Drop-eared Norwich Terriers.
+Long before the dog show, smaller terriers, including ancestors of the Norfolk Terrier were popular choices with farmers.
+In the 19th century, they were bought by a group of students studying at Cambridge University to keep the vermin under control in the colleges, and were referred to as Trumpington Terriers, after the name of the street the students lived on!
 It's unknown how the breed came to be, but its thought it could be the result of crossing a small, Irish Terrier with a larger Yorkshire Terrier.